tayyaba-ali/tayyaba-ali/README.md

  ## 🙋 About Me

-- 🎓 UnderGraduation in Software Engineering,
+- 🎓 UnderGraduate in Software Engineering,
 - 🌱 I’m currently learning **Web 3.0**
 - 👯 I’m looking to collaborate on **OpenSource Projects**
 - 📫 How to reach me **heytayyaba@gmail.com**
-- ⚡ Fun fact **I love coding and problem solver.**
+- ⚡ Fun fact **I love coding and problem solving.**